Southern Vs Northern Vs Western Blotting

 1. RNA Isolation: Total RNA or mRNA is isolated from a sample.
 It is crucial to prevent RNA degradation by RNases during this step, so proper techniques and reagents are used.

-2. Gel Electrophoresis: The RNA samples are separated by size using agarose gel electrophoresis under denaturing conditions (e.g., with formaldehyde or glyoxal) to ensure that the RNA molecules are fully denatured and migrate according to their size.
+2. Gel Electrophoresis: The RNA samples are separated by size using agarose gel electrophoresis under denaturing conditions (e.g., with formaldehyde or glyoxal) to confirm that the RNA molecules are fully denatured and migrate according to their size.

 4. Hybridization with a Probe: The membrane is hybridized with a labeled probe complementary to the target RNA sequence.